Skip to main content

 Frequently asked questions

-How do I calculate concrete in cubic yards?
+How do I calculate yards of concrete?

 Multiply length × width × thickness, then divide by 27 to convert cubic feet to cubic yards.
-The formula assumes everything is in feet — so a 4-inch thick slab uses thickness = 0.333 ft (4 ÷ 12).
-For a 10 × 12 × 4″ slab: 10 × 12 × 0.333 = 40 cubic feet, then 40 ÷ 27 = 1.48 cubic yards.
-The calculator above handles the unit conversion automatically and adds your waste factor.
+The formula assumes everything is in feet, so a 4-inch (10 cm) thick slab uses thickness = 0.333 ft (0.10 m).
+For a 10 × 12 × 4″ slab (3 m × 3.6 m × 10 cm): 10 × 12 × 0.333 = 40 cubic feet (1.13 m³).
+Then 40 ÷ 27 = 1.48 cubic yards (1.13 m³).
+The calculator handles the unit conversion and adds your waste factor.

-How do I calculate concrete for a slab?
+How to calculate concrete slab?

 How many bags of concrete do I need for one cubic yard?